 You can release milk by hand (manually) or with a breast pump.
 This is called expressing.
 There may be times when you need to express your breastmilk.
 This can happen when you miss a feeding, your baby takes a bottle, or your breasts are engorged.

-You can save the milk for a later feeding.
+save the milk for a later feeding.

 To express your breastmilk: